New-England-FanCon/New-England-FanCon.github.io/_pages/faq.md

 <details>
 <summary><h3>What does it cost to attend New England FanCon?</h3></summary>
 <p>Single Day Passes currently cost $17, and the Two-Day Pass costs $30 for our earlybird special.
-Pricing will increase closer to the event.</p> Children under 10 may attend at no cost when accompanied by an attentive parent/guardian.
+Pricing will increase closer to the event.</p>

+<p>Children under 10 may attend at no cost when accompanied by an attentive parent/guardian.</p>

 <p>As an <strong>EXCLUSIVE pre-order bonus</strong>, attendees who purchase tickets prior to <strong>May 31st, 2026</strong> are invited to pick up their badges early on Friday, August 14 in the Trumbull Marriott Shelton lobby from 7:00pm - 9:00pm.
 Skip the con morning line AND receive an exclusive FanCon sticker pack while supplies last!</p>